peteroupc/peteroupc.github.io/randomgendoc.md

      |     However, for the ratio of uniforms method to work, both pdf(x) and
      |     x*x*pdf(x) must be less than or equal to a finite number (thus, if the distribution has
      |     tails, they must drop off at a faster than quadratic rate).
-     |  - mode: X-coordinate of the PDF's highest peak or one of them,
+     |  - mode: x-coordinate of the PDF's highest peak or one of them,
      |     or a location close to it.
 Optional; default is 0.
      |  - y0, y1: Bounding coordinates for the ratio-of-uniforms tiling.
      |     For this class to work, y0 <= min( x*sqrt(pdf(x)) ) and